220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-1/README.md

 ## Introduction to Java

+Who invented Java?
+> Java was invented at Sun Microsystems by a team led by James Gosling.
+It was first released in 1995.

+Who currently maintains Java?
+> Java is currently owned and maintained by the Oracle Corporation, which acquired Java when it acquired Sun Micros

 Java is a high-level, class-based, object-oriented, programming language that is designed to have as few implementation dependencies as possible.
  - **high level** - No direct memory management, abstracted away from hardware
  - **class based** - Everything written is inside a class, inheritance based on class